eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 val issuedDocument = documentManager.getDocumentById("document_id") as?
 IssuedDocument
 requireNotNull(issuedDocument)

-// Get the number of valid credentials for the document val numberOfValidCredentials = issuedDocument.credentialsCount()
+// Get the number of credentials (does not filter by temporal validity) val numberOfCredentials = issuedDocument.credentialsCount()

 // Get the initial number of credentials for the document val initialNumberOfCredentials = issuedDocument.initialCredentialsCount()

-// Get a list of all valid credentials for the document val validCredentials = issuedDocument.getCredentials()
+// Get all credentials (does not filter by temporal validity — may include expired credentials) val credentials = issuedDocument.getCredentials()

 // Find an available credential (automatically selects the best one based on policy) val credential = issuedDocument?.findCredential()